p-n-c/project-prototype-generator/README.md

 If you are running e2e tests, Cypress will create several files during setup, including an example test/spec.
 For this reason, we have not included configuration or example tests in the generator.

 ---

+## New Project Configurations

+To add a new configuration, please refer to the [CONTRIBUTING.md](https://github.com/p-n-c/web-project-generator/blob/main/CONTRIBUTING.md)